Samoan Government refuses to disclose evidence over Kiwi's prison death, but NZ doctor had documents

 Samoan Government authorities refused to disclose valuable documents which may shed light on a Kiwi man's death in one of the island nation's prisons, a court has heard.

-But in a revelation today, it appears the New Zealand pathologist who conducted the post mortem examination had already been disclosed several pieces of evidence.
+But in a revelation today, it appears the New Zealand pathologist who conducted the post mortem examination had already been given several pieces of evidence.

 Despite committing no crime he was taken to Tafa'igata prison, due to a lack of other facilities for mental health patients.